Are whales front-running the approval of a Bitcoin futures ETF? By Cointelegraph - Up News Info

-BTC prices are up 7% over the past 24 hours and have surged a whopping 32% over the past week according to CoinGecko.
-This bullish price action for BTC only, may be a form of front-running by big bag holders in anticipation of a futures ETF approval by the U.S. Securities and Exchange Commission.
+BTC prices are up 7% over the past 24 hours and have surged a whopping 32% over the past week, according to CoinGecko.
+This bullish price action for BTC only may be a form of front-running by big bag holders in anticipation of a futures exchange-traded fund (ETF) approval by the United States Securities and Exchange Commission.

 Continue Reading on Coin Telegraph